 - I have been nominated Engineering Engagement Champion by EPSRC

 - Fellow of the Institute of Mathematics and its Applications (IMA)

 - Member of the Society of Energy Fellows at MIT

-- Regular Referee for: Journal of Fluid Mechanics, European Journal of Mechanics B/Fluids, Applied Ocean Research, Coastal Engineering, Wave Motion, Ocean Engineering, Renewable Energy.
+- Regular Referee for: Journal of Fluid Mechanics, European Journal of Mechanics B/Fluids, Applied Ocean Research, Coastal Engineering, Wave Motion, Ocean Engineering, Renewable Energy, Journal of Engineering Mathematics.